stealthness/java-examples-2026/basics/helloworld/README.md

 java BadHelloWorld
 ```

-To get the following out put:
+To get the following output:

 ```
 Hello World 2026!
 ```

-However we can also pass command-line arguments as strings after the command:
+However, we can also pass command-line arguments as strings after the command:

 ```
 java BadHelloWorld Bob two 3